debiki/ed-hexo-comments-demo/source/_posts/demo-and-instructions.md

 2. Do real installation step 3 (three) below, i.e. add the html for the comments.

-Now, regenerate your blog and look at the comment section that shoud appear below the blog posts.
+Now, regenerate your blog and look at the comment section that should appear below the blog posts.
 You can post test comments **but** they'll disappear later on some day.
 Currently the comment section background color is always white, but later on you'll be able to tweak how it looks.

 Are you satisfied with how it looks?
 If not, please tell us/me: <https://www.ed.community/forum/latest/support>.